signnow/java-sample-app/src/main/resources/static/samples/EmbeddedSignerConsentForm/ReadMe.md

     - An invite is created and assigned to the signer's email.

 4. **Signing Link Generation**
-    - A signing link is generated using `DocumentInviteLinkPost`, and the redirect URL is appended.
+    - A signing link is generated using `DocumentInviteLinkPostRequest`, and the redirect URL is appended.
     - The user is redirected to this link for signing.

 5. **POST Request for Download**